wildfly/quickstart/helloworld-jms/README.md

 ======================
 This example demonstrates the use of external JMS clients with JBoss AS 7.

 The example provides a demonstration of both producing and consuming messages to and from a JMS destination deployed in the JBoss AS 7 environment.
 The example can be run from the Maven commandline, or from the Eclipse environment.

-However, before the example can be run successfully please follow the instructions in the "Add a Management or Application User" section of the parent README.md.
+However, before the example can be run successfully please follow the instructions in the "Add a Management or Application User" section of the parent README.

 By default, the JMS messaging provider is not deployed with the standalone JBoss AS 7 server.
 You will either need to run a domain server, or configure the standalone server for JMS message.
 Please refer to the JBoss AS 7 Documentation for further details.

 To run the standalone server with JMS enabled: